nuriancg/project-da-promo-H-module-3-team-1/README.md

 _Present the results of exploratory data analysis, design an A/B experiment to test critical hypotheses, and analyze the results to provide ABC Corporation with valuable and truthful information._

 ### Initial Documentation: 📌
-_In this dropdown, you will find the description and distribution in the original document._  😊
+_In this dropdown, you will find the description of each of the columns of the original document._  😊

 <details>
 <summary> Dictionary:</summary>